Introduction to the Nelson Mandela Bay Transformation Christian Network

 - Government: To encourage all government sectors to embrace kingdom values to promote prosperity to NM Bay.

-Accountability: TCN is made up of a network of volunteers who account for and provide an administrative backup to the NM Bay Church Leadership Network.
+Accountability: TCN is made up of a network of volunteers who account for and provide an administrative backup to the NM Bay Church Leaders Network.